 Surgery must be performed to remove the obstruction and allow bile to flow into the bile ducts and small intestine (Kasai hepatoportoenterostomy).
 In this procedure, the extrahepatic bile ducts are removed and replaced with a portion of the affected infant’s small intestine thereby forming a conduit for improved bile flow.
 The exact surgical procedure may vary according to the location and nature of the obstruction.
 In the majority of cases, bile flow can be established with these surgical procedures.
 However, some children may experience variable degrees of liver dysfunction even after successful surgery.
 The Kasai procedure may also be used as an early intermediate procedure to support the child’s growth.
 Despite the Kasai procedure, liver transplantation may ultimately become necessary in many cases.
 Antibiotics may be used to treat infections of the bile ducts (cholangitis).

 Genetic counseling may be of benefit for people with extrahepatic biliary atresia and their families.
 Other treatment is symptomatic and supportive.

-In October of 2002, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) created the a national consortium comprised of several pediatric liver centers to collect and maintain a database of clinical information as well as serum and tissue samples from children with biliary atresia and other causes of neonatal cholestasis in order to encourage and perform clinical, epidemiological and therapeutic research.
-The consortium is named Childhood Liver Disease Research and Education Network (ChiLDREN) and is currently investigating the efficacy of corticosteroids to improve bile flow and long-term outcome following surgical treatment for biliary atresia.
+In 2002, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) created the a national consortium comprised of several pediatric liver centers to collect and maintain a database of clinical information as well as serum and tissue samples from children with biliary atresia and other causes of neonatal cholestasis in order to encourage and perform clinical, epidemiological and therapeutic research.
+The consortium is named Childhood Liver Disease Research Network (ChiLDReN) and publications from this consortium are available here:

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: